 The group set upon the challenge leaving the Camp Nou with Andy’s brothers, Jonathan and Sam, in addition to Steve Price and ‘JP’ as Andy’s Uncle David and ‘Murph’ drove.
 Childhood friend Danny Hill would also join from Portsmouth.

-On the second day, Andy was really ill, much to the amusement of the other cyclists.
-The doctor advised against continuing.
+On the second day, Andy was really ill and the doctor advised against continuing.

 The next morning Andy woke up with a completely different mindset to carry on and his brother said he’d stick with him.